Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 Avoiding close contact with individuals who have pink eye and disinfecting commonly touched surfaces can help prevent the transmission of the infection.
 Limiting exposure to shared items like makeup, towels, and contact lenses can also reduce the risk of contagion.

-See also Optimizing Inveltys Eye Drops Dosage - Recommendations, Administration, and Side Effects
+See also Complete Guide to Cipro Eye Drops - Dosage, Administration, Side Effects, and Cost

 By considering these factors and taking appropriate precautions, individuals can help limit the contagious period of conjunctivitis even after starting antibiotic eye drops.